OndrejNepozitek/Edgar-Unity/docs/generators/dungeon-generator.md

     var generator = GameObject.Find("Dungeon Generator").GetComponent<DungeonGenerator>();
     generator.Generate();

-> **Note:** The `Generate()` method blocks the main Unity thread so the game may freeze while the dungeon is generated.
+> **Note:** The `Generate()` method blocks the main Unity thread, so the game may freeze while the dungeon is generated.
 The PRO version comes with an implementation that uses coroutines to make sure that the games does not freeze.

 ### (PRO) With coroutines